 TTD also introduced a fare-free program to eliminate fare exchanges, which helps minimize risks by enabling passengers and operators to follow physical distancing guidelines.
-Other policies TTD has implemented to combat COVID-19 include: daily and nightly sanitizing of bus contact surfaces; use of gloves and face coverings; contingency planning for transit services and operations; daily communications with local health and emergency services officials; virtual meetings; and remote work, for employees who can do so.
+Other policies TTD has implemented to combat COVID-19 include daily and nightly sanitizing of bus contact surfaces and the use of face masks.

 Current Prevention Tips:

 We are urging passengers and employees to proactively protect themselves and others.
 The CDC recommends the following personal proactive steps to prevent the spread of all respiratory diseases like the Coronavirus: